 So maybe green beans are my favorite green vegetable to make for a side dish?!
 Besides roasted broccolini, of course.
-But there are so many variations, from sauteed with mushrooms, paired with red bell pepper and goat cheese, added to a wild rice green bean casserole… they simply are perfect in so many ways!

 And paired with almonds?
 With garlic and shallots?
 Forget about it… I could eat this for breakfast, lunch, and dinner and never tire of this combination.
-It’s savory, rich, and feels indulgent yet healthy, and is loaded with flavor.
+It’s savory, and rich, feels indulgent yet healthy, and is loaded with flavor.